 Instructional Technology Consultants & Other Technology Personnel

-Among the personnel for each academic unit at East Carolina is an Instructional Technology Consultant (ITC).
+Among the personnel for many academic units at East Carolina is an Instructional Technology Consultant (ITC).
 The role of the ITC is to promote, support, and help integrate digital technologies into learning and teaching at East Carolina University and to empower faculty members in the use of technology in education.
 They are available for consultation on course or project design and are active in the implementation of technology-supported educational initiatives.
 They provide faculty with training by offering one-on-one tutoring, group workshops and seminars, by creating print or online training materials, and by making educational presentations at university, state, national and international conferences.

 The academic unit ITCs assist in the use of Blackboard for course material delivery, advise on the organization and presentation of course materials, support the creation and presentation of multimedia components, and teach web page creation and design.
 They must be able to make creative proposals for course design, supervise projects, direct personnel, and carry through from design to course delivery.